Inapproximability of Maximum Diameter Clustering for Few Clusters: Barriers to Proving Hardness of

 \subsection{Large Odd Girth Barrier}

-In this section, we prove that instances of $3$-clustering that are hard to approximate within a factor of $\sqrt{2}-\varepsilon$ must be contained in a ball of radius $\sqrt{2}$.
-We mention a graph theoretic implication of this restriction related to the existence of short odd cycles.
+In this section, we show a better than $\sqrt{2}$-approximation algorithm for \tdiam, restricted to pointsets that are not contained within any ball of diameter $\Delta\cdot \sqrt{2}$, where $\Delta$ denotes the optimal $3$-clustering diameter.
+We then give a graph theoretic implication of this restriction related to the existence of short odd cycles.

+We start by formally describing the $(\sqrt{2}+\varepsilon)$-approximation algorithm for \kdiam mentioned in Section \ref{sec: introduction}.
+The natural setting of this algorithm is the closely related $k$-center clustering problem, which we define below.

-\begin{definition}[$k$-center clustering problem] Let $(X, \text{dist})$ be a metric space and $k \in \N$.
+\begin{definition}[$k$-center clustering problem] Let $(X, \textsf{dist})$ be a metric space and $k \in \N$.
 Given as input a finite set $P \subset X$, find a $k$-clustering $\{A_1,\ldots,A_k\}\subset P$ and a collection of ``centers'' $\{a_1,\ldots,a_k\}$ that minimizes

 \end{definition}

 \begin{theorem}[follows from~\cite{badoiu2002approximate}] Let $\varepsilon>0$ and $k$ a constant.
 In Euclidean space, $(\sqrt{2}+\varepsilon)$-approximate $k$-clustering is in \p. \end{theorem} \begin{proof} From~\cite{badoiu2002approximate}, $(1+\varepsilon)$-approximation of Euclidean $k$-center is in \p.
 By Jung's theorem~\cite{danzer1963helly}, any set of points with diameter $\Delta$ is contained in a closed ball with radius $r$ satisfying